Do you know about the Twinings Disney Tea Experience? It’s a fun tea tasting event with sandwiches and scones at the Rose and Crown Pub.

 I love tea.
 I collect tea from all over the world.
 One of my favorite travel finds was Ice Cave Blue Tea from a recent trip to Juneau, Alaska.

-The Twinings Disney Tea Experience at Epcot’s Rose and Crown Pub begins at 9:45am Thursday – Sunday.
+The Twinings Disney Tea Experience at EPCOT’s Rose and Crown Pub begins at 9:45am Thursday – Sunday.
 The cost is $35 per person and includes tea tastings, tea sandwiches, and scones.
+Park admission is also required.

 The table seating ranged from 2 to 6 people.depending on your reservation and availability.
 I was seated with other tea enthusiasts who were visiting from Pennsylvania and Arkansas.